Let's talk Norwegian Forest Cats

 Their teeth need some careful attention too

 Like other breeds, the Norwegian Forest Cat can be prone to gum and dental problems.
-This can occur when plaque on the teeth builds up and becomes mineralized leading to what is known as ‘tartar’.
+This can occur when plaque on the teeth builds up and becomes mineralised leading to what is known as ‘tartar’.
 This, in turn, can result in gingivitis (gum inflammation) and periodontal disease (affecting the structure around the tooth).
 As a result, the Norwegian Forest Cat should have their teeth brushed as often as possible.
 Regular dental check-ups are also recommended and the right sort of diet can help too.
 For example, dry food will help remove dental plaque and calcium chelators can prevent the build-up of tartar (see our nutrition section for more on the best diet for your Norwegian Forest Cat).

 Be sure to check their eyes regularly for anything unusual

 Another thing to be aware of is that the Norwegian Forest Cat can be susceptible to eye complaints.
 For example, these can include conditions such as conjunctivitis, glaucoma and retinal dysplasia – the last of which can occur when the kitten is still in the womb or newly born.
-The important thing is to check their eyes regularly for any sign of discomfort or irritation and, if anything doesn’t seem right, have a chat with your veterinarian who will be able to advise on the best course of treatment.
+The important thing is to check their eyes regularly for any sign of discomfort or irritation and, if anything doesn’t seem right, have a chat with your vet who will be able to advise on the best course of treatment.
 They will also be able to offer regular check-ups for your Norwegian Forest Cat in order to head off any issues.

 6/7